gilcrest/diygoapi/README.md

 The above image is a high-level view of an example request that is processed by the server (creating a movie).
 To summarize, after receiving an http request, the request path, method, etc. is matched to a registered route in the [gorilla mux](https://github.com/gorilla/mux) router (router initialization is part of server startup in the `command` package) as part of the routes.go file in the server package.
 The request is then sent through a sequence of middleware handlers for setting up request logging, response headers, authentication and authorization.
 Finally, the request is routed through a bespoke app handler, in this case `handleMovieCreate`.

-> `saaswhip` package layout is based on several projects, but the primary source of inspiration is the [WTF Dial app repo](https://github.com/benbjohnson/wtf) and [accompanying blog](https://www.gobeyond.dev/) from [Ben Johnson](https://github.com/benbjohnson).
+> `diygoapi` package layout is based on several projects, but the primary source of inspiration is the [WTF Dial app repo](https://github.com/benbjohnson/wtf) and [accompanying blog](https://www.gobeyond.dev/) from [Ben Johnson](https://github.com/benbjohnson).
 It's really a wonderful resource and I encourage everyone to read it.

 ### Errors